This is me - part one... the corporate me…

 They were another team struggling due to some horrendous system problems that we had to turn around and eventually could only do so by implementing another system which became almost the fastest implementation in history for a payroll of tens of thousands of employees with a staff turnover of circa 65% across multiple companies and 90% of the data being received on paper.

 It's also where I became more and more interested in the business of business.
-As a senior manager I participated in various events and projects outside of the day to day the department and absorbed the information like a sponge.
+As a senior manager I participated in various events and projects outside the day to day the department and absorbed the information like a sponge.

-To meet the needs of the business we restructured, we were able to respond in a far more agile and effective way than in the public sector, and whilst WH Smith was going through a lot of change that took time because of the sheer size of the organisation, we could respond fairly quickly and provide solutions in consultation with stakeholders that enabled the front line staff to spend less time on so called ‘back office’ processes and more time in the and on the business.
+To meet the needs of the business we restructured, we were able to respond in a far more agile and effective way than in the public sector, and whilst WH Smith was going through a lot of change that took time because of the sheer size of the organisation, we could respond fairly quickly and provide solutions in consultation with stakeholders that enabled the front line staff to spend less time on so called ‘back office’ processes and more time in the end on the business.

 We were early adopters of many HMRC initiatives which enabled us to cut down significantly on data entry and paper exchange with HMRC.
 The changes we made to the process reduced the time it took people to get the right tax code and so get paid the right amount added value to the business and helped with the retention of seasonal staff.